 Cut the shallots in half lengthwise, then peel and discard the skins.

 Peel the carrots and cut into 2 inch long planks.

 Place the short ribs in the protein pan, then evenly distribute the shallots, carrots, garlic, and 4 thyme sprigs in the pan.
 Generously season with salt, if you haven’t pre-salted the meat, and pepper.
 (There is a lot of liquid going in this braise so don’t be shy with the seasoning.)

 Add red wine and beef stock to the pan.
-Place pan in upper right cooking zone and enter the Slow Cook settings and cook.
+Insert pan into your Suvie, input settings, and cook now or schedule.
 (The meat should be almost completely covered by the liquid.)

 Once cooked, remove the pan.
 Be careful, as it will be hot.
 Divide the short ribs and vegetables between two plates and top with the braising juices.
 Season to taste.

 Note: If you would like to make this recipe in Suvie 1.0, insert pan into the top zone of Suvie, fill reservoir, and set to Slow Cook on Low for 12 hours.